BKWLD/croppa/README.md

 croppa.url('/path/to/img.jpg', 300, 200, ['resize', {quadrant: ['T']}]);
 ```

-Run `php artisan bundle:publish croppa` to have Laravel copy the JS to your public directory.
-It will go to /public/bundles/croppa/js by default.
+Run `php artisan asset:publish bkwld/croppa` to have Laravel copy the JS to your public directory.
+It will go to /public/packages/bkwld/croppa/js by default.